MEETING OF THE FULL ARTS COMMISSION

 - Executive Committee—P.J.
 Johnston, Chair

-- RESOLUTION NO. 1206-04-268: Motion to approve request by former certificate-holder for priority issuance of certificate with waiver of re-screening of wares: Barbara Giles.
+- Action: Motion to approve requests by former certificate-holders for priority issuance of certificate with waiver of re-screening of wares: Pieter Mueller, Alethea Shuey, Ravit Maman.

 - Public Comment

 (This item is to allow members of the public to comment generally on matters within the Commission’s purview as well as to suggest new agenda items for the Commission’s consideration.)